 - Collection system

 The Clean Water Program includes a range of capital projects needed to upgrade our aging collection system, improve wet weather capacity to comply with RWQCB requirements, and align with the City’s sustainability goals.
-The Clean Water Program improves pipes and pump stations, plus the construction of a new underground in-system storage facility to improve the capacity of the system.
+The Clean Water Program improves pipes and pump stations, plus the construction of a new underground flow equalization system facility to improve the capacity of the system.

 In San Mateo, wastewater from homes and businesses is collected via a network of pipes, manholes, and pump stations.
 The collection system includes about 240 miles of pipelines, 6032 manholes, and 27 pump stations.
 This system transports wastewater to the treatment plant for treatment and eventual discharge into the San Francisco Bay.